Skip to content

 Three types of stall.
 Each diagnosed differently.

-Bottlenecks don't all look the same.
-A stage overload is a capacity problem.
-A single point of failure is a people problem.
-A broken handoff is a process problem.
-TARO classifies every detected bottleneck into the right type so the prescription that follows actually addresses the root cause not just the symptom.
+Bottlenecks differ.
+A stage overload is a capacity problem, a single point of failure a people problem, a broken handoff a process problem.
+TARO classifies each by type, so the fix targets the root cause, not the symptom.

 Prescribe